-All values necessary for the description of the system elements and their flow relations are summarized under the term system data (arrangement of the system elements, parameters and characteristics).
-The system loads generate - using the system data - at the respective elements certain system states and resulting reactions.
-System states describe the momentary conditions within the system and are variable over time.
-States and reactions are clearly assigned to individual system elements.
-The terms parameter and characteristic values have different meanings.
-Characteristics are clearly determinable features of system elements, e.g. the geometry of a pipeline or the dam height of a dam.
-In the sense of simulation they are considered to be unchangeable, unless they are subject of an investigation.
-Parameters are also characteristics of system elements, but their unambiguous determination cannot be sufficiently achieved by measurement.
-These are quantities that can only be measured at points but are related to larger areas (e.g. kf-value of soils) or are representative for a multitude of natural processes, e.g. a retention constant for the description of the effluent concentration from a catchment area.
+System data includes all values necessary to describe the system elements and their flow relations (arrangement of the system elements, parameters, and characteristics).
+Using system data, system loads generate system states and resulting system responses.
+System states describe momentary conditions within the system and are variable over time.
+States and responses are assigned to individual system elements.
+The terms parameter and characteristics have different meanings.
+Characteristics are determinable features of system elements, e.g., the geometry of a pipeline or a dam.
+For the simulation, they are constant unless being the subject of an investigation themselves.
+Parameters are also characteristics of system elements, but their unambiguous determination cannot be achieved sufficiently by measurement.
+They can only be measured at points but are related to larger areas (e.g., kf-value of soils) or represent a multitude of natural processes, e.g., a retention constant to describe the effluent concentration from a catchment area.
 They are subject to calibration and verification.
-To determine the behavior of the system elements and the overall system, it is thus necessary to know characteristics and parameters.
+To determine the behavior of system elements and the overall system, it is thus necessary to know characteristics and parameters.

 - Water supply / service water usage